WikiMind-GmbH/opensource-customgpt-builder/backend/architecture_patterns.md

            ...
 │  │  │  │  └─ uow.py
 ```
-The repository defines all the ways we can interface with our db.
+In our case, the repository defines all the ways we can interface with our db.
+(Later, if we implement read queries, this will not be the case anymore)
 The UoW wraps the repo and takes care of session management.
 ### Small break-down of repo and UoW.
 The service layer owns the Port of the repo.